dozenalist/Partitions-mod-p/README.md

 - Prove that the Theta and U operators preserve modularity

 - Prove that Δ is a Modular Form, and formalize information about a basis for the set of Modular Forms of a given weight (this will be needed for Lemma 3.2 and the end of the paper).

-- Formalize the connection between the partition function, ramanujan congruences, and modular forms.
-(The beginning of Theorem 3.1)

 - Prove Lemmas 2.1 and 3.2, as well as the Filtration Log property